agile-learning-institute/member-mudi-landingpage/README.md

 # member-mudi-landingpage
-This is my langing page project with Agile learning Learning Institute
+This is my landing page project with Agile learning Learning Institute